The History of Online Counseling: How Did It Come to Be?

 Then the chair of the department volleyed me a new question.
 “Anthony, did you consider running the Manglos analysis on your data?”

-The department Chair smiled and sat back in his seat, suitably impressed with my quick and informed response; and everyone else in the room seemed similarly pleased (It wasn’t until after they told me I passed my defense that I came to find out there was another reason I didn’t incorporate the Manglos analysis.
+The department Chair smiled and sat back in his seat, suitably impressed with my quick and informed response; and everyone else in the room seemed similarly pleased (it wasn’t until after they told me I passed my defense that I came to find out there was another reason I didn’t incorporate the Manglos analysis.
 It doesn’t exist).

-Origins of Online Counseling
+ELIZA: Origins of Online Counseling